Skip to content

 Trama had a vision to further support its members and families by helping them to access required services, such as healthcare, as well as creating opportunities for educational and professional development.

 In order to fully address the needs of its members and their communities, Trama Textiles established the Almaya Fund in 2019.
-As the sister organization to Trama Textiles, Almaya Fund is currently focussed on improving access to healthcare and education services for the families of Trama Textiles members.
+As a support program to the weavers and their children from Trama Textiles, Almaya Fund is currently focussed on improving access to education services and helping running the association in behalf of the families of Trama Textiles members.

 Mission Statement

-Almaya aims to provide the women & girls of Trama Textiles cooperative with access to education and professional development opportunities to offer brighter futures and end the cycle of poverty in their communities.
+Almaya aims to provide the women & girls of Trama Textiles cooperative with access to education and personal-professional development opportunities to offer brighter futures and end the cycle of poverty in their communities.

 Our Goals

-• Basico and Diversificado (equivalent to middle and high school)
+• Provide scholarships and school supplies for Basico and Diversificado students (equivalent to middle and high school)

 .